where we have been and where we are going

 one of our strongest sales outlets became a member in January

-1989 and Alison Sheldon who had been working in diligently
+1989 and Alison Sheldon who had been working in despatch

-all the major issues and campaigns that Leeds Postcards
+was a time when many of the major campaigns that Leeds

-had both fought for, and against, succeeded or failed at this
+Postcards had both fought for had succeeded or failed:

-time: Nelson Mandela was freed in February 1990.
-Margaret
+Nelson Mandela was freed in February 1990; Margaret Thatcher

-Thatcher was ousted from power in November 1990.
-Sandanistas
+was ousted from power in November 1990; Sandanistas lost power

 five full time workers and two large units at Aire Street